DigitalPublishingToolkit/NN11/md/book.md

 The preference for crowdsourcing by Google, Wikipedia, Twitter and Facebook does not embody all possible production formats.
-In fact, the confusion between mediation and production is such that many toll access sites actually consists of illegally obtained content.
-In this case the transmission, while nearly costs-free, comes with a fee, whereas the production costs are not covered at all.
+In fact, the confusion between mediation and production is such that many sites actually consist of illegally obtained content.
+In some cases the transmission, while nearly costs-free, comes with a fee, whereas the production costs are not covered at all.
 The least important consideration in these transactions is the actual value of the property